opipari/DeepRobWeb/projects/finalproject/report.md

 ## Report Deadline
 {: #report-deadline }

-**The written report is due Friday, April 21st by 11:59PM EST.** Students in DeepRob should submit their written report along with the other final project deliverables (paper reproduction and algorithmic extension) as a ZIP file [via email to the course instructor](mailto:topipari@umich.edu).
+**The written report is due Monday, April 29th by 11:59PM EST.**
+Students in DeepRob should submit the following under Canvas "Final Project" assignment:
+1. An IEEE-style written report (with related work, algorithmic reproduction and extension method descriptions and results).
+2. Link to codes/datasets.
+This can be included as a section in your written report.
+3. Link to final project video.
+This should be a self-contained video (i.e., please include title, group members' names, brief description to methods and results).
+No limit on video length but should describe your projects clearly.
+Please make sure the instructional team have access to your video.
+- **Optionally:** If you would like to highlight your project with a webpage that can be included in portfolios or linked on social media, for exmple as [illustrated here]({{ site.baseurl }}/reports/example/), contact Anthony to help with formatting.